Architectural and Engineering Drawing Technology (DT12) Diploma

 XXXX xxxxOccupationally Related Elective 3 hrs 3

-Completion of one of the following specializations is required for graduation.
+Completion of ONE of the following Specializations is required for graduation.
 24

 Mechanical Drafting Specialization 24